unbibium/dcpu-cbmbasic/README.md

   * String variables like A$
   * Float variables like A
   * Integer variables like A%
-* One-dimensional arrays for all the above types
+* Multi-dimensional arrays for all the above types

 Just about anything else won't work, and may even crash the machine.
 Here's what's missing, in the rough order of when I'm going to add it:
-* Multi-dimensional arrays
-* the functions MID$, and VAL
+* other functions (MID$, VAL, PEEK, POS)
 * Program storage (LOAD, SAVE, VERIFY)
 * Garbage collection
 * File access (OPEN, CLOSE, GET, GET#, INPUT#, PRINT#, CMD)